Will courts find ways to deliver speedy justice?

 High courts 90

-13 January 2015: The Supreme Court and subordinate courts have been staring at over 1.7 million pending cases with district courts in Punjab having maximum number of unsettled cases, the National Assembly was informed.
+13 January 2015: The SCP and subordinate courts have been staring at over 1.7 million pending cases with district courts in Punjab having maximum number of unsettled cases, the National Assembly was informed.

 Will Pakistan’s courts ever find ways to deliver speedy justice?